All-Hands-AI/OpenHands/docs/modules/usage/llms/llms.md

 * `LLM_RETRY_MAX_WAIT` (Default of 120 seconds)
 * `LLM_RETRY_MULTIPLIER` (Default of 2)

-If you running `openhands` in development mode, you can also set these options to the values you need in `config.toml` file:
+If you are running OpenHands in development mode, you can also set these options in the `config.toml` file:

 ```toml
 [llm]